maqboolkhan/kubernetes-fullstack-tutorial/README.md

 # Simpei Todo Application

 A full-stack todo application with Vue.js frontend, FastAPI backend and SQLite as database, designed for learning and easy understanding of deployment using **Kubernetes** with or without **Helm** and also using Docker Compose.
+Hence, I did not care about code quality of both projects.
+I just made sure it works!

 Before you start learning Kuberenetes, I assume you are familiar with Docker.
 This README is intensive but only explain much!
+This repository is not about explaining you all the `kubectl` commands or how to debug, it is more about how to deploy your fullstack app using Kubernetes.
 In order to learn Kubernetes properly, checkout [Techworld with Nana](https://www.youtube.com/@TechWorldwithNana) or Linkedin Learning [courses](https://www.linkedin.com/learning/search?keywords=kubernetes&promptType=LEARNER_TYPED).

  I used `Claude Sonnet 4.0` and [Kiro](https://kiro.dev) to generate both UI and API projects as I wanted to focus on Kubernetes part of this project.
 Once, both projects were generated I did Kubernetes part myself.
 You can find README files in both projects, however they were generated with `Claude` too!